 Nightjar Press – Nightjar Press is an independent UK publisher specialising in limited edition single short-story chapbooks by individual authors.
 It is brought to you by the people behind early 1990s British Fantasy Award-winning publisher Egerton Press, responsible for Darklands, Darklands 2 and Joel Lane’s short-story collection The Earth Wire.
 The publisher and editor is Nicholas Royle, the designer John Oakey.
 More.

-Papillote Press – from the collected works of Phyllis Shand Allfrey to the Burt award short listed Abraham’s Treasure by Joanne Skerrett to the Snake King of the Kalinago singled out by spotlighted by Ann Morgan during her Year of Reading the World project, this independent Dominica-based press has been doing its thing.
-It is listed as a publishing partner of the Hands across the Sea project, a non profit that supplies books to Caribbean children and a former Wadadli Pen partner.
+Papillote Press – from the collected works of Phyllis Shand Allfrey to contemporary fiction to folk tales like The Snake King of the Kalinago singled out by spotlighted by Ann Morgan during her Year of Reading the World project, this independent Dominica-based press has been doing its thing.
 Check it out.

 Paria – Founded in 1982 in Trinidad and Tobago, Paria was initially concerned with working with authors who were engaged in writing the history Trinidad and Tobago.
 Over time, other categories of books have been published by the company, such as textbooks, business books, children’s books, and art books, as well as collections of historical prints, herbal and folklore calendars, and historical maps of both Trinidad and Tobago.
 Read more.